teykamp/timesheet/README.md

 # Timesheet
-Timesheet tracking for employees and managers
+Timesheet tracking for employees and managers.
+The system uses Vue, Vuetify, PostgreSQL (ElephantSQL), and Google authentication.

 ### Employee